buehlmaier/MFIN7036-student-blog-2023-02/content/AlphaMiner-Post01.md

 ![Picture showing Barron's website]({static}/images/AlphaMiner-Post01_Barron's.png)

-So we choose Bezinga and Barron as our data sources of financial news, and we are equipped with the necessary websracping skills to deal with both static and dynamic websites based on our the learnig of 9.2 Web Scraping.
+So we choose Bezinga and Barron as our data sources of financial news, and we are equipped with the necessary webscraping skills to deal with both static and dynamic websites based on our the learnig of 9.2 Web Scraping.

 ## 2. Data Collection from selected news websites

 ### 1）Benzinga

-Collecting data from Benzinga is relatively straightforward, as the they published an [official document](https://docs.benzinga.io/benzinga/newsfeed-v2.html) with detailed instructions, and package of **request** is sufficiently powerful to webscrap it.
+Collecting data from Benzinga is relatively straightforward, as the they published an [official document](https://docs.benzinga.io/benzinga/newsfeed-v2.html) with detailed instructions, and package of **request** is sufficiently powerful to webscrape it.
 We just need to change the ticker to get relevant data.
 Then we collect the news date meet the date requirements.

 ![Picture showing Benzinga api document]({static}/images/AlphaMiner-Post01_Benzinga_api_document.png)